 As a cognitive neuroscientist, I'm fascinated by the way we try to influence each other, and make decisions together.
 How do psychological biases affect the way we share information?
 How do we choose who to learn from?
 And what happens when communication fails?
 I am trying to piece together an answer to these puzzles by using online and lab based games, computational models, and neuroimaging.

-I am a lecturer at the University of Haifa, in the Department of Cognitive Sciences, where I head the social decision making lab.
+I am a senior lecturer at the University of Haifa, in the Department of Cognitive Sciences, where I head the social decision making lab.
 Previously, I was part of an interdisciplinary team including neuroscientists and philosophers working on The Human Mind Project.
 I was also part of the Crowd Cognition group in the Institute of Cognitive Neuroscience in UCL, where we examine the way small groups and crowds make decisions.
 Before that, I did my PhD in computational neuroscience at the Hebrew University of Jerusalem, in the Interdisciplinary Center for Neural Computation (ICNC), where I studied multisensory integration and perception in Amir Amedi's lab.